NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ```
 *[src/server/model/agent.py]()*

 As we can see, our cell has got 2 parameters: position and genome.
-Position allows our cell to move around the map, and gene - is our main tool, as it is neural nwtwork itself, in other words "brain" of a cell.
-Now let's look at functions that neurons can complete:
+Position allows our cell to move around the map, and gene - is our main tool, as it is neural network itself, in other words "brain" of a cell.
+Now let's look at functions that neurons can perform:

 ```python